top of page

 caroline-grondin-35bE_njbG9E-unsplash_edited.jpg

-Want to help position our region to better capture the $83B Sustainable Building market?
+Want to help position our region to better capture the $83B Smart Building market?

 Are you a builder, building owner, or building products manufacturer?
-We are seeking input to assess potential workforce demand within the sustainable building, development, and associated clean energy sectors.
-The survey takes approximately 5 minutes, and will provide valuable insights to inform the development of future resources.
+We are seeking input to assess potential workforce demand and strengthen supplier/buyer connections within the sustainable building, development, and associated clean energy sectors.

 bottom of page